TimS120/recurring_events_calendar/README.md

 python server.py
 ```

-On the first launch the server:
+On first launch the server:

-- Creates `shared_state.db` and seeds the shared record.
+- Creates `events.db` with `events` + `event_history` tables.
 - Generates `token.txt` with a random bearer token (printed to the console).
-- Generates `server_id.txt` (for mDNS/health responses).
+- Generates `server_id.txt` (used by health/mDNS).
 - Starts FastAPI on `0.0.0.0:8000`.
-- Advertises an mDNS service `_sharednum._tcp.local` so other devices discover it without hardcoded IPs.
+- Advertises an mDNS service `_recurringevents._tcp.local` so Android devices on the same WLAN can discover it.

-Allow inbound TCP 8000 on your computer's private-network firewall profile so Android devices on the same WLAN can reach the API.
+Keep TCP 8000 open on your private-network firewall profile so phones on the network can reach the API.

-### Running the PC UI
+### Running the timeline UI

-In a second terminal:
+In another terminal:

 ```bash
 cd pc
 python py_ui.py
 ```

-The Tkinter window shows the current number (read from `shared_state.db`), lets you enter a new integer, and has:

-- **Apply locally** - updates the SQLite record with the current machine timestamp and `source_id="pc-ui"`.
-FastAPI immediately exposes that value via `/api/state`.
-- **Refresh** - re-reads the database so you can see changes pushed by Android.
+Features:

+- **New** dialog to define an event name, first due date, and frequency (days/weeks/months/years).
+- Horizon selector (Day/Month/Year) that changes the overall span of the shared timeline.
+- Horizontal slider to move the visible time window while keeping the axis on top of the event rows.
+- Global axis row plus a per-event timeline that shows past completions (green dots) and upcoming due dates (blue/red markers for future/overdue occurrences).
+- Left-hand event cards (click to edit) showing the name, cadence, and current status, plus a “Mark done today” shortcut that resets the timer starting from the completion date.
+- Vertical slider to choose which rows are visible when you have more than six events.

+Events are sorted by the residual time to the next due date.
+Overdue rows remain highlighted until you mark them as complete, at which point the due date jumps forward according to the defined frequency.

-### Manual test workflow
+### Manual walkthrough

-1. Start the server and note the printed token.
+1. Start `server.py` and note the printed bearer token.
-2. Launch the PC UI, apply a local value (e.g., 10) and confirm it shows up.
-3. Configure the Android client with the mDNS-discovered host and token.
-4. From Android, sync to pull 10, change to (e.g.) 42 locally, then sync; observe that the PC UI refresh shows 42 after Android pushes.
-5. For negative tests, try an incorrect token (FastAPI returns HTTP 401) or turn the PC server off to see Android report discovery/fetch errors.
+2. Launch `py_ui.py`.
+3. Use **New Event** to add a few chores with different cadences.
+4. Drag the horizontal slider to inspect near-term vs long-term plans.
+5. Use the event cards to edit cadence or click **Mark done today** to advance a task, then watch the due marker jump ahead on the timeline.

+## HTTP API overview

+Authenticated with the printed bearer token (Authorization: `Bearer <token>`):

+- `GET /api/events?history_limit=5` — list events sorted by next due date (includes a limited history array for timeline markers).
+- `POST /api/events` — create a new event.
+- `GET /api/events/{id}` — fetch a single event plus optional history.
+- `PUT /api/events/{id}` — update name, due date, or frequency.
+- `DELETE /api/events/{id}` — remove an event (history deleted via cascade).
+- `POST /api/events/{id}/complete` — mark an event done (optional payload `{ "done_date": "YYYY-MM-DD" }`).
+- `GET /api/events/{id}/history?limit=50` — fetch the completion ledger.

+All timestamps are stored in UTC inside `events.db`, and the FastAPI service still exposes `/api/health` for readiness checks.

 ## Android app

-The `android/` module is a complete Android Studio project using Jetpack Compose + Room + OkHttp.
-The UI exposes:

-- Token field (persisted) and device `source_id`.
-- Optional manual host/port fields to bypass mDNS (leave blank to auto-discover `_sharednum._tcp` services).
-- Local Room-backed value with **Apply locally** and **Sync now** buttons.
-- Connection status (resolved host:port/path), last sync time, last authoritative `source_id`, and surfaced errors.

-Sync uses `NsdManager` to discover `_sharednum._tcp`, then GETs/POSTs `/api/state` with the bearer token and Last-Write-Wins logic.
-When manual host/port is supplied, the app skips discovery and targets that endpoint directly.
+`android/` now ships a Compose client that mirrors the PC layout:

+- **Settings gear** reveals the bearer token + optional host/port sheet so it never clutters the main timeline.
+Leave host blank to auto-discover `_recurringevents._tcp`.
+- **New / Sync / Horizon** controls mirror Tkinter.
+Horizontal and vertical sliders control the visible time window and event rows, keeping the shared axis at the top.
+- The cards/timeline rows stay aligned: tap a card to edit, use “Done today” to advance, or delete it.
+The right-hand canvas shows completions (green dots) and due markers (blue/red) just like the desktop build.
+- Every change immediately hits the FastAPI endpoints and then triggers a fresh `/api/events` sync, so the PC database stays authoritative.

-See `android/README.md` for build/run instructions, permission requirements (INTERNET, ACCESS_NETWORK_STATE, ACCESS_WIFI_STATE, CHANGE_WIFI_MULTICAST_STATE, NEARBY_WIFI_DEVICES), and the acceptance walkthrough.
+See `android/README.md` for build instructions, permissions, and the full walkthrough.